-Here we are explaining top 10 most educated countries in the world with good literacy rate.
-When analysing the education system, it is important first to check the fundamental parts of the educational system.
-These parts are the education index, literacy ratio of male and female, enrollment of students in secondary schools, colleges and to higher degrees.
-Therefore the number of universities, colleges, and students, libraries, and readers are also important while making the most accurate list of most educated nations and countries.
+Here we are explaining the top 10 most educated countries in the world with good literacy rates.
+When analyzing the education system, it is important first to check the fundamental parts of the educational system.
+These parts are the education index, literacy ratio of males and female, and enrollment of students in secondary schools, colleges, and higher degrees.
+Therefore the number of universities, colleges, students, libraries, and readers is also important while making the most accurate list of the most educated nations and countries.

-Netherland is a fascinating country that is located in Europe.
-It is listed as one of the ten most educated countries in the World with the literacy rate of 72%.
-Some of the world’s most famous universities found in Netherland.
-A Netherland citizen can quickly gain a masters level degree, as it is very easy to achieve.
+The Netherlands is a fascinating country that is located in Europe.
+It is listed as one of the ten most educated countries in the World with a literacy rate of 72%.
+Some of the world’s most famous universities are found in the Netherlands.
+A Netherlands citizen can quickly gain a master’s level degree, as it is very easy to achieve.
 From the age of five years, education is mandatory for children.
-In Netherland, there are almost 579 Public libraries and about 1700 colleges.
+In the Netherlands, there are almost 579 Public libraries and about 1700 colleges.

 9. New Zealand

-New Zealand located in Southwestern Pacific Ocean.
+New Zealand is located in the Southwestern Pacific Ocean.
 The Country is not just one of the richest countries in the World, but it is also ranked as one of the most literate countries in the World.
-Their education system classified in three different levels as Primary Studies, Secondary studies and Higher studies.
+Their education system is classified into three different levels Primary Studies, Secondary studies, and Higher studies.
 During these levels of education, New Zealand’s school system is more concerned about functional studies and not about cramming.
-And New Zealand government is paying much attention upon their educational institutes.
+And New Zealand government is paying much attention to their educational institutes.
 That is why the literacy rate in New Zealand is 93 percent.

-A central European German-speaking country, Austria is one of the World strongest economies.
-As well as 98 percent Austrians can read and write.
-That is why Austria is ranking one of the most developed countries in World.
+A central European German-speaking country, Austria is one of the World’s strongest economies.
+As well as 98 percent of Austrians can read and write.
+That is why Austria is ranking one of the most developed countries in the World.
 Austria is offering high-quality living standards to its countryman with educational facilities as well as healthcare services.
-In education system of Austria, first nine years of free and mandatory education is provided to the children of Austria on behalf of the government.
-Austria has 23 well known Public universities and 11 private universities while eight amongst them are World’s top ranking universities.
+In the education system of Austria, the first nine years of free and mandatory education are provided to the children of Austria on behalf of the government.
+Austria has 23 well-known Public universities and 11 private universities while eight of them are World’s top-ranking universities.

-North American country Canada is not just World’s second largest country or one of the richest country in the World as per GDP capita, but it is also one of the world’s most literate country.
-By living one of the safest countries in the World, Canadians are enjoying a luxurious and healthier lifestyle along with high-quality educational facilities.
+North American country Canada is not just the World’s second-largest country or one of the richest countries in the World as per GDP per capita, but it is also one of the world’s most literate countries.
+By living in one of the safest countries in the World, Canadians are enjoying a luxurious and healthier lifestyle along with high-quality educational facilities.
 The literacy rate in Canada is approximately 99%.
-Canadian education system has three levels which can be easily described as the resemblance of the Dutch school system.
+The Canadian education system has three levels which can be easily described as a resemblance of the Dutch school system.
 310000 teachers are teaching at primary and secondary levels and about 40000 at university and college levels.
 There are 98 schools and 637 libraries in Canada.

 The Scandinavian nation has ranked as one of the Top 10 most educated countries in the World.
-Free education on a regular basis for the children at the age of 7 to 16 is compulsory.
-Education index of Sweden is 99%.
+Free education regularly for children between the age of 7 to 16 is compulsory.
+The education index of Sweden is 99%.
 The government of Sweden is trying hard to provide equal free education to every Swedish child.
 There are 53 public universities and 290 public libraries in Sweden.
-Sweden is one of the World’s richest as well as highly qualified nation.
+Sweden is one of the World’s richest as well as highly qualified nations.

 The Danish government has the World’s most powerful economic system.
 They are the happiest nation on the planet.
-Denmark as per its literacy rate of 99% one of the10 most educated countries in the World.
-Danish government spends an enormous amount from their GDP on education, as education is almost free for every child.
-The school system in Denmark offers high-quality developed education to the children.
+Denmark with its literacy rate of 99% one of the 10 most educated countries in the World.
+The Danish government spends an enormous amount of its GDP on education, as education is almost free for every child.
+The school system in Denmark offers high-quality developed education to children.

 The Republic of Iceland is a beautiful island country located in North Atlantic Ocean.
-With the literacy rate of 99.9%, Iceland is one of the most literate countries in the World.
-Iceland’s education system divided into four levels as playschool, compulsory, upper secondary and higher.
+With a literacy rate of 99.9%, Iceland is one of the most literate countries in the World.
+Iceland’s education system is divided into four levels playschool, compulsory, upper secondary, and higher.
 Education from the age of six to sixteen is mandatory.
-Most of the schools funded by the government itself that are providing free education to children.
+Most of the schools are funded by the government itself that is providing free education to children.
 In higher education, the enrollment rate in Iceland is 82.23%.
-Iceland government is spending much of its budget on education, which shown by the literacy index of Iceland.
+Iceland’s government is spending much of its budget on education, which is shown by the literacy index of Iceland.

-Norwegians are healthy, well dressed as well as well educated people in the World.
-With the literary rate of 100%, Norway is the homeland of one of the highly qualified personnel.
-Norwegians invest heavily with high taxation level for their education system.
+Norwegians are healthy, well-dressed as well as well-educated people the World.
+With a literacy rate of 100%, Norway is the homeland of one of the most highly qualified personnel.
+Norwegians invest heavily in high taxation levels for their education system.
 Norway has a large number of book readers as there are about 841 libraries in Norway.
-The school system in Norway divided into three levels as Primary, Lower secondary and upper secondary.
+The school system in Norway is divided into three levels Primary, Lower secondary, and upper secondary.
 And education from six to sixteen years for children is mandatory.

 Finland is a beautiful European country.
 It ranked as one of the richest as well as one of the most literate countries in the World.
 Finland is an attractive country for its education system for many years.
-A nine-year of education is mandatory for the children of ages seven to sixteen years, with no tuition fees and free fully subsidised meal.
+A nine-year of education is mandatory for children of ages seven to sixteen years, with no tuition fees and free fully subsidized meals.
 Finnish are to be the best readers in World.
 The literacy rate in Finland is 100%.
-Finland has a large number of universities and libraries which show the actual rate and interest of education in Finland.
+Finland has a large number of universities and libraries which show the actual rate and interest in education in Finland.

 List of Top 10 Most Educated Countries With Good Literacy Rate